SukhdeepSingh1612/Deep-Research-Agent/README.md

-# 🧠 Deep Research Assistant
+# 🔬 Deep Research Web App

-This is an intelligent, end-to-end research assistant built with **Gradio**, **OpenAI GPT-4o**, and **custom agent orchestration**.
-It takes a user query and performs structured, streaming research—culminating in a well-formatted report sent via email.
+This project is an intelligent, end-to-end research assistant built using **Streamlit**, **OpenAI GPT-4o**, and a suite of modular agents.
+It accepts a topic from the user, performs structured research via web search, generates a detailed markdown report, and sends the report via email.

 ---

 ## 🚀 Features

+- 📝 Streamlit UI for topic submission and live report generation
-- 📥 Accepts user queries for deep research
+- 🧠 Modular research pipeline:
-- 🔍 Uses OpenAI agents to plan, perform web searches, and compile structured research
+  - `Planner Agent`: Plans relevant web searches
+  - `Search Agent`: Performs and summarizes the search
-- ✍️ Generates a markdown research report (5–10 pages)
+  - `Writer Agent`: Creates a detailed, cohesive report
-- 📧 Automatically emails the final report
+  - `Email Agent`: Sends the report via email
-- 🌐 Web-based Gradio UI with live streaming updates
-- ⚙️ Modular, agent-based design (planner, searcher, writer, emailer)
+- 🔁 Asynchronous streaming of research progress
+- 📩 Email delivery using SendGrid

 ---